Kohl's Corporation (KSS) and the Battle of Fundamentals vs. Technicals

-Kohl’s Corporation (NYSE:KSS) went down by -2.01% from its latest closing price compared to the recent 1-year high of $64.80.
-The company’s stock price has collected -3.50% of loss in the last five trading sessions.
+Kohl’s Corporation (NYSE:KSS) went down by -3.15% from its latest closing price compared to the recent 1-year high of $64.80.
+The company’s stock price has collected 4.97% of gains in the last five trading sessions.
 Barron’s reported on 12/18/21 that Busiest Shopping Day of the Holidays Is Here

 Is It Worth Investing in Kohl’s Corporation (NYSE :KSS) Right Now?